abraham-ai/eden/README.md

     pass  ## your setup goes here
 ```

+> Initiating a `BaseBlock` has 2 optional args.
+Both args are useful to accept/deny requests based on GPU usage.
+> * `max_gpu_load`: specifies the maximum amount of GPU load, over which `eden` would deny requests.
+> * `max_gpu_mem`: specifies the maximum amount of GPU memory that should be allocated, over which `eden` would deny requests.

 `run()` is supposed to be the function that runs every time someone wants to use this pipeline to generate art.
 For now it supports any number of text and image inputs.

 ```python